 To make the extreme sea level analysis accessible and usable by coastal planners and managers, the web-based tool Canute3.0 within the Sea Level Waves and Coastal Extremes website has been developed to provide an easy way for users to investigate these extremes, both in the present and for future time periods, under three different scenarios of anthropogenic greenhouse gas emissions.

 The Earth Systems and Climate Change Hub is supporting the development of the Sea Level Waves and Coastal Extremes website and the development of various tools, including the Canute3.0 tool.
 Researchers from the Hub are ensuring climate change projections information and data are communicated effectively to a wide range of stakeholders including other researchers, businesses, governments and local planners and managers.

-In this webinar, Dr Julian O’Grady from CSIRO will provide an overview of the latest current and future extreme sea level science, and will provide a demonstration of how to use the newly released Canute3.0 tool to estimate the frequency of future extreme water levels under different greenhouse gas emission scenarios.
+In this webinar, Dr Julian O’Grady from CSIRO provides an overview of the latest sea level science, and gives a brief demonstration of how to use the newly released Canute3.0 tool to estimate the frequency of future extreme water levels under different greenhouse gas emission scenarios.

 About the presenter